Chapter 5: Northern Prawn Fishery

 Grooved tiger prawn ranges across northern Australian waters, the Indo-West Pacific Ocean and the Mediterranean Sea.
 The biological stock structure is uncertain, but the population near the Gulf of Carpentaria is assumed to be a single stock for management purposes.

 Annual catches of grooved tiger prawn, which is primarily taken in the second season, peaked in the early 1980s at more than 2,500 t and have shown a declining trend since then (Figure 5.7).
-Catch of grooved tiger prawn in 2016 was 1,241 t, which was a substantial decrease from the 2015 catch of 2,405 t—the highest catch of this species since the early 1980s.
+Catch of grooved tiger prawn in 2017 was 724 t, which was a substantial decrease from the 2015 catch of 2,405 t—the highest catch of this species since the 1980s.

 For the most recent assessment (Buckworth et al. 2016), the base-case estimate of the size of the grooved tiger prawn spawner stock at the end of 2015 as a percentage of spawner stock size at MSY (S2015/SMSY) was 185 per cent (range across sensitivities 177–235 per cent).
 The base-case estimate of the size of the spawner stock as a percentage of spawner stock size at MEY (S2015/SMEY) was 171 per cent (Figure 5.8) (range across sensitivities 152–171 per cent).